 Sao Pedro Beach is the best beach in Sao Vicente for windsurfers!
 Located only a few minutes behind the airport of Sao Vicente, this beach is quite windy and has strong tides!
 Thus, I don’t recommend swimming here!

-There’s a windsurfing school where you can rent windsurf material, and take lessons.
-There are also a few apartments in construction and the Foya Branca Hotel has a lovely terrace to enjoy views on the beach.
+There’s a windsurfing school where you can rent windsurfing material, and take lessons.
+There are also a few apartments in construction and the Foya Branca Hotel has a lovely terrace to enjoy views of the beach.

-Sao Pedro is a great beach to visit when you ‘re up for a walk on the beach and want to enjoy the ambiance of a small fishermen village.
+Sao Pedro is a great beach to visit when you’re up for a walk on the beach and want to enjoy the ambiance of a small fishing village.

-There’s also a trail going to the lighthouse which will provide you spectacular views on the coast of Sao Vicente.
+There’s also a trail going to the lighthouse which will provide you with spectacular views of the coast of Sao Vicente.
 Take good walking shoes with you as the path is sometimes quite steep!

 Praia Grande is one of my favorite beaches in Sao Vicente!
 It’s located on the east of the island, in the bay between Bahia das Gatas and Calhau.